 by Stuart Sweetow of Audio Visual Consultants

-DVDs are said to last 50 years.
-Videotapes can wear out in just 10.
+Videotapes can wear out in 20 years.
 As videotapes age, the image can get grainy and the tracking can be off.
 Some videotapes just jam.
-If you have any videotapes you want to archive, get them copied to archival-quality DVDs
+If you have any videotapes you want to archive, get them copied to MP4 files or archival-quality DVDs.

 Care of DVDs

 Keep your DVDs in a plastic case or paper sleeve.
 Avoid getting fingerprints on the purple recorded surface by handling them by the edges and the hole.
 Remove dust with a soft cloth, wiping straight across from the center out, NOT in a circular pattern.
 Don’t use any cleaning solutions.
 If the DVD has a printed label, avoid getting it wet; the ink can smear.
 Keep the DVDs away from sunlight and heat.
 If you wish to write on the top surface (not the recorded side) use a felt-tip pen designed for marking on CDs.
 Don’t use a ballpoint pen or pencil; the pressure can damage the disc.
 Don’t put a label or sticker on the disc unless you use specially-designed labels and applicator.

 Compatibility of DVDs

 Most of the newer DVD players will play nearly any DVD.
 However, some lower-cost, off-brand DVD players will not play some DVDs.
 If you want to play DVDs on a computer, make sure your computer is running a current version of DVD player software.
 You can download free DVD player software at http://www.videolan.org/